dustinmaas/simple-aiml-workflow/experiment-runner/README.md

 ## Features

-- YAML-based configuration for flexible experiment setup
 - Data generation through controlled network experiments
-- Integration with InfluxDB for metrics storage
+- Experiment orchestration and automation with YAML-based configuration for experiment parameters
+- Export of metrics to Data Lake (InfluxDB)
 - Communication with Model Server and Inference Server
-- Support for both data generation and inference modes
+- Support for both data generation and inference modes (WIP)
-- Experiment orchestration and automation

 ## Configuration